 Backing Up Your Data – Why You Need To Do It

 Data loss can happen in many ways.
-One of the most common causes is physical failure of the media the data is stored on, in addition MalWare can infect your system and corrupt or encrypt files.
-You probably have everything saved on your PCs hard drive.
+One of the most common causes is a physical failure of the media the data is stored on, in addition, Malware can infect your system and corrupt or encrypt files.
+You probably have everything saved on your PC’s hard drive.
 That hard drive will not live forever.
 To quote one of the tech geeks I follow, “there are only two types of hard drives – the ones that have failed and the ones that will fail.”
 Normally hard drives will live for years without incident.
-But eventually they will die.
+But eventually, they will die.
 It might happen gradually, by more and more bad clusters accumulating until most of the drive is unusable.
-Or it might happen suddenly, the hard drive just dies without warning.
+Or it might happen suddenly; the hard drive dies without warning.

-I don’t recommend so called backup software.
-It is often buggy, difficult or confusing to use and most programs make one big glob (large proprietary file) that is hard to verify and requires having the backup program installed in order to read the files or restore them.
+I don’t recommend so-called backup software.
+It is often buggy, difficult, or confusing to use and most programs make one big glob (large proprietary file) that is hard to verify and requires having the backup program installed to read the files or restore them.

 I Recommend this method for all Windows versions:

-Use File Explorer to simply copy files (this is the method I use and prefer).
-Right click on the Start Flag and select “File Explore”.
-With File Explorer you can select files and copy them to an external hard drive or thumb drive.
-On the external drive I create a folder named “backup-ddmmyy” (backup-today date).
-Keep the past backups and just make a new “backup-today date” folder the next time you do a backup.
+Use File Explorer to copy files (this is the method I use and prefer).
+Right-click on the Start Flag and select “File Explore.”
+With File Explorer, you can select files and copy them to an external hard drive or thumb drive.
+On the external drive, I create a folder named “backup-ddmmyy” (backup-today date).
+Keep the past backups and make a new “backup-today date” folder the next time you do a backup.
 Most external hard drives will hold 5 or 10 backup archives.

-Note: Left Drag will not copy the files it just created a shortcut, but not copy the files.
+Note: Left Drag will not copy the files.
+It just created a shortcut but did not copy the files.

-In my opinion this is the simplest and safest way to make a backup.
-After you have copied files to your external hard drive or thumb drive it is easy to verify if you have a good backup.
+In my opinion, this is the simplest and safest way to make a backup.
+After you have copied files to your external hard drive or thumb drive, it is easy to verify if you have a good backup.
 Just open some folders and see if the pictures or documents are present.
-To restore your files or pictures simply reverse the process, copy from external drive to your internal drive.
+To restore your files or pictures, reverse the process, and copy from the external drive to your internal drive.

 Gmail suite of free products keeps your data backed up online.

-- If you use Gmail your Contacts and e-mail are stored safely in the cloud.
-I use many Google service!
+- If you use Gmail, your Contacts and e-mail are stored safely in the cloud.
+I use many Google services!
 Glenn

 - Getting started with Gmail and Google services.